-The 6800 series I/O modules, appear to be similar than the 6700 equivalents when it comes to
+The 6800 series I/O modules, appear to be similar than the 6700 equivalents when it comes to buffers!
+In fact this is the same hardware but with a DFC4 daughter board.

 The 6816 10G module is still 4:1 and uses only 40G of the 80G backplane access.
 THIS PRODUCT IS LIKLEY TO BE WELL SUITED BUT HAS NOT BEEN TESTED